akkartik/lines.love/Manual_tests.md

   - start out editing source, move window, press ctrl+e twice; window is editing source in same position+dimensions
   - no log file; switching to source works

-  - run with an untested version.
+  - run with an untested version of LÖVE.
 Error message pops up and waits for a key.
 The app attempts to continue, and doesn't receive the key.
   - run with a LÖVE v12 release candidate.
 No errors; it is a supported version.
 All tests pass.
+  - create a couple of spuriously failing tests.
+Run with an untested version of LÖVE.
+Error message includes message about untested version.

 Code loading:
 * run love with directory; text editor runs